Home » Computer Guides » Computer Tech Guides » How To Create An ISO File From A Disc.

 Mounting an ISO file in Windows 11.

-And if you click on This PC, you’ll see the mounted ISO file appear as a virtual drive.
+And if you click on This PC, you’ll see the mounted ISO file appear as a virtual CD/DVD drive.

 Creating ISO files from your optical discs is a great backup solution.
 CDs and DVDs aren’t as robust as was once thought, they can get damaged.